MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-features.md

 ## Other resources

-If you're looking for information about device redirection, check out [Device redirection](remote-desktop-app-compare.md).
+If you're looking for information about device redirection, check out [Compare the clients: redirection](remote-desktop-app-compare.md).

 If you're looking for information about graphics and codec support, see [insert article here]().